TylerWeir/Path-Finding-Visualizer/README.md

 I implemented this project in Java so that I could practice Java graphics as well as reuse the Graph and Priority Queue classes I made for my Algorithms course.

 ### Algorithms
-* Depthfirst Search
+* Depth First Search
-* Breadthfirst Search
+* Breadth First Search
 * Dijkstra's Algorithm
 * A-Star